getgrav/grav-learn/pages/03.themes/01.theme-basics/docs.md

         validate:
           type: bool
 ```

-!!!!
-The form fields can be safely ignored at this point.
-These are provided for our testing of a new administration plugin to provide configuration of the theme.
-As this is not currently available, they are unused.

 If you want to use theme configuration options you should provide default settings in a file called `<your_theme>.yaml`.
 For example: